A Longer Version of My Story

 Here are some more surprising things I recently I tabulated:

 Since 2006, I've worked with about 4,350 participants to embellish approximately 10,500 square feet of wall-, floor-, and other space.

 I’m most proud of the number of participants.
 It includes the 50+ preschoolers who painted their self-portraits on 6” tiles that now charm passers-by on the street outside their school.
 The grandmother who worked alongside her six grandchildren to create an oak tree mural in her attic playroom, personalized with their handprints and favorite creatures.
 The middle schoolers—some grumbling, some motivated—who helped design and piece together a cityscape of Oakland that highlights their pride of place.

 It includes at least two of Oakland's city council members, and one beloved member of the U.S. House of Representatives (go, Barbara Lee!).
-Quite a few school principals and several custodians in addition to hundreds and hundreds of students and their teachers, plus an assortment of accountants, carpenters, IT folks, nurses, administrators, therapists, teens serving time at juvenile hall, teens during school and after school, teens being hilarious and thoughtful and responsible (from either group), troops of Girl Scouts—I could go on and on, but you get the idea.
+Quite a few school principals and several custodians in addition to hundreds and hundreds of students and their teachers, plus an assortment of accountants, carpenters, IT folks, nurses, administrators, therapists, teens serving time at juvenile hall, teens during art class and helping out after school, teens being hilarious and thoughtful and responsible and creative and dedicated, troops of Girl Scouts—I could go on and on, but you get the idea.

 About a dozen out of those thousands of volunteers would label themselves "artists."
 The rest were just people who were interested and curious and wanted to give it a try.
 Wanted to improve their neighborhood park or school, or their backyard.
 Wanted to learn a new skill.